chenju2k6/chenju2k6.github.io/_posts/2019-05-22-rustlearn.markdown

     let c = Cons(4, Rc::clone(&a));
 }
 ```
 Noted that `Box<T>' enables the pointers to the data storing on the heap.
+Also noted that, in the above code, the `Rc::clone()` does not make a deep copy of the reference.
+Instead, it only increases the refercount to the object.